sfomuseum/go-embeddingsdb/README.md

 Note the use of the `BUILD_JSON` environment variable.
 This will bundle the JSON extension which is necessary to use the VSS extension.

-First, build the command line tool so you can verify that the VSS (and JSON) extensions are statically linked:
+Now build the command line tool so you can verify that the VSS (and JSON) extensions are statically linked:

 ```
 $> make